Visyond/website-hugo/site/content/pricings/new-pricing-page.md

       planInfoBlock:
         planInfoBlockTitle: 'Ideal if you want to'
         planInfoBlockDescription: >-
-          Present and share interactive dashboards by selecting inputs, outputs, and charts from your spreadsheet.
+          Create spreadsheet-driven dashboards and 'what-if' calculators, and empower collaborators to test scenarios in self-service mode without the risk of breaking the spreadsheet.
         planInfoBlockImage: /img/pricing/pricingDashboardsPlans.png
         planInfoBlockImageAltText: >-
           Dashboard plans image